 Your mental health is more important than ever right now.
 Please find below a list of mental health and support resources throughout Canada to help you through these challenging times!

-Please contact UWSA Services Manager, Binara at firstname.lastname@example.org for more information or to recommend additions to the list.
+Please contact UWSA Program Manager, Binara at firstname.lastname@example.org for more information or to recommend additions to the list.

 - UW Student Counselling Services:

 - email us at email@example.com between the hours of 830am – 430pm Monday to Friday.

 - For more information about student counselling services or additional community resources, you can visit our website at uwinnipeg.ca/student-wellness/

 - Starting September 7, 2021 students can meet with a counsellor in-person by appointment only; OR the option to meet with a counsellor via Zoom or phone.